Find out why your invoice is leading to a loss in customer retention. These five severe invoicing mistakes are very common but they’re easy to fix.

 The client can promise to pay for months or years, and you won’t have a legal leg to stand on.
 You also can’t charge clients late fees or penalties if there is no due date on the invoice.

 The best way to avoid this mistake is to set up an invoice template with a clear due date field.
+This can be easily done by using an online invoicing generator.
 You should also have set time periods when you expect all clients to pay you.
 This can be within one week, ten days, 30 days, 90 days—whatever works for your business and the type of sales you make.

 You should also have the payment period in your payment terms on your invoice.
 Once you have this set in stone for your business, it’s much harder to forget to add that information to your invoices.